gabrieltempass/abtester/templates/calculations/mean_signif_z.md

 Z = {{ s.tstat|prettify_number(4, thousand_separator="") }}
 $$

-Once the test statistic is known, it can be used to find the p value.
+Once the test statistic is known, it can be used to find the p-value.
 Through the probability density function (PDF) of the standard Normal distribution, given by:

 $$
 f(x) = \frac{e^{-x^2}}{\sqrt{2 \pi}}